 Suitable for vegan and gluten free diets.
 Post includes Weight Watchers points.

 This easy Japanese dipping sauce is a breeze to whip up with a few fresh and affordable ingredients, minimal prep and comes together in just 5 minutes.
-It is versatile, adaptable, and will add some major next-level flavor to your everyday meals.

 What is Ginger Sauce

 So what exactly is Hibachi Ginger Sauce?
-It is a flavorful slightly sweet yet slightly tangy sauce served in Japanese steakhouse houses and can be used for dipped pretty much EVERYTHING! #somuchyum
+It is a flavorful slightly sweet yet slightly tangy sauce served in Japanese steakhouse and can be used for dipped pretty much EVERYTHING! #somuchyum

 Uses

-The main way to use this Benihana Ginger sauce is for shrimp, steak, egg rolls, wontons, etc. It is also great as a salad dressing or dipping for chargrilled lettuce wedges or chargrilled green onions into it.
+The main way to use this Benihana Ginger sauce is for shrimp, steak, egg rolls, wontons, vegetables, etc. It is also great as a salad dressing or dipping for chargrilled lettuce wedges or chargrilled green onions into it.
 On busy nights it works as a quick marinade for chicken breasts.

 Why You Will Love This

-- Super easy homemade takeout sauce that’s ready in just 5 minutes.
+• Super easy homemade takeout sauce that’s ready in just 5 minutes.

-- You need only a few pantry ingredients to make this delicious sauce.
+• You need only a few pantry ingredients to make this delicious sauce.

-- It is vegetarian, vegan and gluten-free.
+• It is vegetarian, vegan and gluten-free.

 Trust me when I say you’re going to want to have this awesome condiment in your fridge!
-So let’s get started on how to make the best easy Ginger Sauce recipe at home!
+So let’s get started on how to make the best easy Japanese Ginger Sauce recipe at home!

 Ingredients………

-- ginger – fresh preferable and peeled.
+• ginger – fresh ginger root is preferable and peeled.

-- rice wine vinegar – but I have use apple cider vinegar or white wine vinegar instead.
+• rice wine vinegar – but I have use apple cider vinegar or white wine vinegar instead.

-- optional: maple syrup (but highly recommended as it balances out the tart flavors).
+• optional: maple syrup (but highly recommended as it balances out the tart flavors).

-How To Make Ginger Sauce Benihana Copycat At HomeÂ
+How To Make Ginger Sauce Benihana Copycat At Home

 Get full ingredients list and instructions from the recipe card below.

-- Peel and roughly slice the ginger.
+1. Peel and roughly slice the ginger.

-- Peel and cut the onion 8 wedges.
+2. Peel and cut the onion 8 wedges.

-- Add these and all the rest of the ingredients into a food processor.
+3. Add these and all the rest of the ingredients into a food processor.

-- Whiz into a chunky (yet still liquid) sauce before serving or storing.
+4. Whiz into a chunky (yet still liquid) sauce before serving or storing.

 Expert Recipe Tips

-- Add more onion if you prefer a chunkier sauce.
+• Add more onion if you prefer a chunkier sauce.

-- If you prefer a thicker sauce, reduce the liquids a bit.
+• If you prefer a thicker sauce, reduce the liquids a bit.

-- You can use a blender if you prefer.
+• You can use a blender if you prefer.

-- You don’t need to grate your ginger or onion first – the food processor will do this for you.
+• You don’t need to grate your ginger or onion first – the food processor will do this for you.

 Delicious Ways To Change It Up

-- Add some heat – feel free to add red chili flakes for some heat.
+• Add some heat – feel free to add red chili flakes for some heat.

-- Change the sweetener – use honey or brown sugar instead.
+• Change the sweetener – use honey or brown sugar instead.

-- Skip the sweetness – if you prefer a much sharper sauce then simply skip the sweetener.
+• Skip the sweetness – if you prefer a much sharper sauce then simply skip the sweetener.

 Pro Tip: The flavors of this develop over time, so feel free to make it a day before serving.